Originally commissioned by

 Silvia Baumgart, Clare Brooks, Maria Bukhtoyarova, Alan Curson, Mikhail Datoo, David Gore, Cathy Johns, Christian Klotz, Lady Ryder Memorial Garden, Inigo Minns, Richard Moross, and Burcu Yuksel

-Pollinator Pathmaker, Eden Project Edition Garden, 2021
+Pollinator Pathmaker, Eden Project Edition, 2021

 Atlantic Europe Plant Palette

-Commissioned by the Eden Project and Funded by Garfield Weston Foundation.
+Originally commissioned by the Eden Project and Funded by Garfield Weston Foundation.
 Additional founding supporters Gaia Art Foundation and collaborators Google Arts & Culture.

 © Alexandra Daisy Ginsberg Ltd.